zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 2. <span style="display: block; text-align: justify;">There is a machlokes between the Mechaber and Rama about how much it has to change to be considered "changed".
 However, if this mixture was over 30 days old by the time Pesach came around, it is considered "changed" according to both opinions.[^160]</span>
 3. <span style="display: block; text-align: justify;">One should make sure not to put such things on the table (or any place that will have food) because it is still assur to eat.[^161]</span>
 4. <span style="display: block; text-align: justify;">Similarly one doesn't need to get rid of chametz that is mixed in with non-foods (even if it is edible, and sometimes even eaten by a sick person), although there is a machlokes about if one can eat such a mixture.[^162]</span>
+5. <span style="display: block; text-align: justify;">If a mixture is for a non-food purpose, then if there is less than a kezayis in one place, there is no issue.
+This is even if there is a kezayis within the whole keli (for example, if someone uses a chametz glue to hold together a keli.
+There is no issue unless there is a kezayis of chametz is all in one spot.
+There is no issue if there is more than a kezayis of chametz throughout the keli).[^169]</span>
+6. <span style="display: block; text-align: justify;">If the chametz was originally food and it just happened to get trapped in the keli, there is a machlokes if all of the chamtz throughout the keli gets combined together to count as a kezayis.
+However, if the chametz is a little metunaf, it does not combine according to all opinions.[^170] {<span style="color:rgb(255, 0, 0)">I don't think this belongs here.</span>}</span>
 ## Spoiled Foods
 1. <span style="display: block; text-align: justify;">One does not need to get rid of food that spoiled before the zman issur.
 However, if the food spoiled after the zman, one still needs to destroy it.[^163]</span>
 2. <span style="display: block; text-align: justify;">"Spoiled" means beyond ראוי לאכילת כלב, not just ראוי לאכילת אדם<span style="visibility:hidden">l</span>[^164]</span>
 3. <span style="display: block; text-align: justify;">Once the zman issur comes, even if the food reaches אינו ראוי לאכילת כלב after then, the food must be completely destroyed. אינו ראוי לאכילת כלב is not good enough[^165]</span>
 4. <span style="display: block; text-align: justify;">If chametz that was אינו ראוי לאכילת כלב was not destroyed and accidentally fell into other food, see [[#^f6f6d4|here]].</span>
 # Chametz Utesnsils
-1. <span style="display: block; text-align: justify;">A mixing bowl used for chametz cannot be used for Pesach.[^166]</span>
-2. <span style="display: block; text-align: justify;">Kneading bowls which have cracks or crevices need to be sold to a goy or cleaned out very well (as we are concerned that there is a kezayis of chametz there).
-Even if they are cleaned out, they may not be used for Pesach (as we are concerned that there is still a mashehu of chametz, which is assur to eat).[^167]</span> ^33c449
+1. <span style="display: block; text-align: justify;">Certain kneading bowls which are comprised of different parts and therefore have large cracks or crevices need to be sold to a goy (as we are concerned that there is a kezayis of chametz there).
+Even if regular mixing bowls which do not have these cracks or crevices may not be used for Pesach (as we are concerned that there is still a mashehu of chametz, which is assur to eat).[^167]</span> ^33c449
-3. <span style="display: block; text-align: justify;">It is unclear if this previous halacha applies to other keilim that may similarly be difficult to clean.
+2. <span style="display: block; text-align: justify;">It is unclear if this previous halacha applies to other keilim that may similarly be difficult to clean.
 Logically it would seem that it should apply.
 However, in Sif Katan 51 the Mishna Berura says that a bread basket which is also hard to clean just needs to be put away for Pesach and doesn't need to be sold.[^47]</span>
-# Hanna From Chametz
+# Hannah From Chametz
-1. <span style="display: block; text-align: justify;">Hanna from chametz includes selling the chametz, giving it to a goy, and feeding one's animals.
-As such, whenever one may not get hanna from chametz, they may not do any of these things.[^168]</span>
+1. <span style="display: block; text-align: justify;">Hannah from chametz includes selling the chametz, giving it to a goy, and feeding one's animals.
+As such, whenever one may not get hannah from chametz, they may not do any of these things.[^168]</span>
 # Footnotes

 [^1]: Siman 443 Sif 1